-Reference to Symbol Description of course learning outcome programme KNOWLEDGE W_01 student has well-ordered particular knowledge from the W 06 area of semiotics and methodology.
+Reference to Symbol Description of course learning outcome programme learning outcome KNOWLEDGE W_01 student has well-ordered particular knowledge from the W 06 area of semiotics and methodology.
 W_00 SKILLS U_01 Student is able to find, analyze, evaluate, arrange and use U_01 information by employing sources both printed and digital.
-U_02 Student possesses basic research skills - including U_02 problems.
-U_03 Student is able to select proper and adequate instruments U_05 for interpreting and analyzing philosophical texts, to summarise and analyse philosophical arguments as well as to identify their key theses, assumptions and consequences.
-SOCIAL COMPETENCIES

-K_01 Student understands the need for lifelong learning and K_01 developing critical thinking skills.
-K_02 Student is able to analyse situations and problems and K_04 formulate on his own propositions how to solve them.
+U_02 Student possesses basic research skills - including formulating and analyzing research problems, choosing research methods and instruments, elaborating and presenting results - which allow to solve philosophical problems.
+U_02 U_03 Student selects the appropriate methods; uses the methodology of humanities and social sciences, translates oral and written statement U_03 U_04 Student selects, develops, presents and interprets research U_04 results, draws conclusions within the selected specialty U_05 Student is able to select proper and adequate instruments for interpreting and analyzing philosophical texts, to summarise and analyse philosophical arguments as well as to identify their key theses, assumptions and consequences.
+U_05 SOCIAL COMPETENCIES K_01 Student understands the need for lifelong learning and developing critical thinking skills.
+K_01 K_02 Student is open and critical to new ideas, concepts, theories and arguments; understands how different perspectives for perceiving reality work and various cognitive and life contexts of communities from different countries or cultures K_03 K_03 Student is able to analyse situations and problems and K_04 formulate on his own propositions how to solve them.

-- 1. Basic knowledge concerning semiotics (philosophy of language) and methodology.
+- 1.Basic knowledge concerning semiotics (philosophy of language) and methodology.

 - 2. Different types of sciences concerning language.

 - 3. Semiotics as a formal science about language.

 - 4. Language: a definition, types, functions (roles) and structure.

 - 5. Methodology as a science concerning methods.

 - 6. Analysing.

 - 7. Classifying and typologisation.

 - 8. Defining.

 - 9. Questionig.

 - 10. Reasoning.

 - 11. Arguing.

 - 12. Persuasion.

 - 13. Manipulation.

 - 14. Discussion.